ThomasRieutord/tp-classification-ienm2/README.md

 ------
 This repository contains the tutorship that is part of the *Unsupervised classification* course given to the French National School of Meteorology ([ENM](http://www.enm-toulouse.fr/)).
 The corresponding course is freely available on HAL, following this [link](https://hal-meteofrance.archives-ouvertes.fr/meteo-02465143v1).
+The data used in this tutorship is extracted from [MeteoNet](https://meteonet.umr-cnrm.fr/).
+The procedure to download and prepare the data is available in the folder `meteonet`.
+Feel free to reuse, to improve and to contact me if any question arise.

 Contact : Thomas Rieutord (thomas.rieutord@meteo.fr)